LDelalandre/DelalandreProcB2022/README.md

 ##### > raw
 Contains raw ForCEEPS simulation outputs.
 These are not hosted on the present GitHub repository.
-Script to download them is to be found in `final/2.
-Process data.R`, and datasets will be available from [DRYAD](https://datadryad.org/stash) as soon as they are compressed and uploaded.
+Script to download them from [Zenodo](https://zenodo.org/record/5145755) is to be found in `final/2.
+Process data.R`.

 ##### > processed